Second Difference Solutions, LLC

 Demo Walkthrough: Six Scenes in BizAnalyzer

 What follows is the actual demo a prospect sees when someone walks them through BizAnalyzer using this dataset.
 Each scene identifies the feature being shown and the question being answered.
-The AI Insights block beneath each scene is a paste zone — the live output from BizAnalyzer’s AI chat goes there once the app has been pointed at the same data.

 Scene 1: The Trends Tour (2021-2024)